A Dance with Dragons: Slaver's Bay

-Daenerys has conquered the city of Meereen and banned slavery, but struggles to maintain peace among various factions within the city, including the Sons of the Harpy, a violent Meereenese resistance group, and with the neighboring city of Yunkai.
+Daenerys has conquered the city of Meereen and banned slavery, but struggles to maintain peace among various factions within the city, including the Sons of the Harpy, a violent Meereenese resistance group, and the neighboring city of Yunkai.

-Daenerys' dragons have become increasingly dangerous, and she reluctantly confines them in a dungeon for the safety of her people.
+Daenerys's dragons have become increasingly dangerous, and she reluctantly confines them in a dungeon for the safety of her people.
 Drogon, the largest, evades capture and flies off.
 Despite her sexual relationship with the mercenary Daario Naharis, Daenerys marries the Meereenese nobleman Hizdahr zo Loraq to secure an alliance to appease the Sons of the Harpy.

-Quentyn Martell, the son of the Prince of Dorne in southern Westeros, arrives in Meereen in hopes of renewing the alliance between Daenerys's family and his, but he is unable to maintain her attention.
+Quentyn Martell, the son of the prince of Dorne in southern Westeros, arrives in Meereen in hopes of renewing the alliance between Daenerys's family and his, but he is unable to maintain her attention.
 Jorah and Tyrion are shipwrecked, kidnapped, and sold to a Yunkish slave trader.
 They escape from the Yunkish army besieging Meereen and join the Second Sons mercenary group, with Tyrion intending to secure their support for Daenerys.
 Meanwhile, another Westerosi, Victarion Greyjoy, sails for Meereen, intending to marry Daenerys and use her dragons to overthrow his brother, the king of the Ironborn.

 At Hizdahr's insistence, Daenerys reopens the city's "fighting pits" for gladiatorial combat, but the noise and carnage attract Drogon.
-In the resulting chaos, Daenerys climbs onto Drogon to calm him but he flies away with her.
+In the resulting chaos, Daenerys climbs onto Drogon to calm him, but he flies away with her.
 Hizdahr is implicated in an attempt to poison Daenerys.
 Her advisor, Barristan Selmy, takes part in a plot to remove Hizdahr from power, and the Sons of the Harpy resume their killing.
 Barristan prepares for battle with the armies outside Meereen.
-Quentyn attempts to prove his worth by riding one of the remaining dragons but is killed and both dragons are released.
+Quentyn attempts to prove his worth by riding one of the remaining dragons but is killed, and both dragons are released.

 Drogon flies Daenerys to the Dothraki Sea, the grassland controlled by the nomadic Dothraki people.
 After several days, Daenerys encounters a Dothraki horde led by Khal Jhaqo.